Introduce a new attribute `step` in Range

 e.g. if someone wants to pretty-print an Enumerator differently than #inspect, they should be able to get the receiver, method and arguments, no point to hide that, it's already user-visible in #inspect.

-Updated by mrkn (Kenta Murata) over 1 year ago
+Updated by mrkn (Kenta Murata) almost 4 years ago

 I want this feature for specifying a sliced view of a multi-dimensional array.